pingidentity/pingidentity-devops-getting-started/docs/variableScoping.md

 ![Variable Scoping](images/variableScoping-1.png)

+Assume that you're looking down at this diagram as a pyramid, where the container is the top.
+The order of precedence for variables is top down.
 Generally, you'll set variables having an orchestration scope.

 ## Image scope

 Variables having an image scope are assigned using the values set for the Docker Image (for example, from Dockerfiles).
-These variables are often set as defaults, allowing narrower scopes to override them.
+These variables are often set as defaults, allowing scopes with a higher level of precedence to override them.

 To see the default environment variables available with any Docker image, you can enter: